Heinrich Seetzen: Early life

 Seetzen was born in 1906 as the only child of a delicatessen owner in Rüstringen, that is today part of Wilhelmshaven.
 While still a student, he joined the Jungstahlhelm, the youth group of the antisemitic and nationalistic German veterans' organization.
 After earning his Abitur in 1925, Seetzen studied law at the University of Marburg and the University of Kiel.
 While at Marburg, he joined the ultra-nationalist and racially exclusive Turnerschaft Philippina-Saxonia Marburg duelling fraternity.
 After passing his Referendar examination in 1929, he clerked at various law courts and met district judge Anton Franzen, a local Nazi Party politician in Kiel.
 Through him, Seetzen first came into contact with National Socialist ideas and began to regularly attend Party events while studying in Kiel through 1932.
 Around this time, he also became friends with Reinhard Heydrich who was working to establish the Party's intelligence service.

 After the Nazi seizure of power, and after passing his Assessor examination, Seetzen joined the Nazi Party (membership number 2,732,725) and its paramilitary unit, the Sturmabteilung (SA) on 1 May 1933.
 After an unsuccessful bid to be appointed to the post of Bürgermeister of Eutin, the unemployed Seetzen took a job as an assistant to SA-Brigadeführer Heinrich Böhmcker, the Regierungspräsident of the Eutin region (Landesteil Lübeck).
 Seetzen was placed in charge of the region's concentration camps at Eutin and Ahrensbök in September 1933, where at least 345 persons– mostly Communists but also Social Democrats and trade unionists– were placed into "protective custody".
-He was responsible for the labor deployment of the inmates.
+He was responsible for the labour deployment of the inmates.
 In consultation with Böhmcker, he decided whether and when they could be released and, in May 1934, he oversaw the final closure of the Eutin camp.
 In March 1934, Seetzen was appointed chief of the state police office (Leiter der Staatspolizeistelle) in Eutin.